ten-protocol/go-ten/design/Upgrade_Design.md

 - The privacy of the ledger data is guaranteed by the security of the local secrets.
 - The main reason for a "privacy" upgrade is the discovery of a vulnerability that can leak data.
-- Most upgrades will hopefully be for mundane reasons such as improvements.
+- Most upgrades will hopefully be for mundane reasons such as new features or general improvements.
 - Obscuro is an L2 with a governance mechanism that takes place on the Ethereum Management Contract (MC).
 The decisions made by the governance contract must be understood and enforced by the enclave.
 See more details in the "Upgrading_on_pos.md" document.